Not only is there a difference between the technology that powers clinching machines, there are also different types of clinching machines.

 Portable machines are typically used for:

-The Moosejaw and Moosejaw PL models from Press Lock Tech are examples of portable clinching machines that are versatile and easy to use on-site.
+The MooseJaw model from Press Lock Tech is an example of a portable clinching machine that is versatile and easy to use on-site.

 Choosing the right clinching machine